modin-project/modin/docs/usage_guide/optimization_notes/index.rst

 Modin utilizes a range-partitioning approach for specific operations, significantly enhancing parallelism and reducing memory consumption in certain scenarios.
-Range-partitioning is typically engaged for operations that has key columns (to group on, to merge on, ...).
+Range-partitioning is typically engaged for operations that has key columns (to group on, to merge on, etc).

 You can enable `range-partitioning`_ by specifying ``cfg.RangePartitioning`` :doc:`configuration variable: </flow/modin/config>`